New

 Design and Theming

 The landing page follows Koji's design system with a clean, modern aesthetic.
-It uses your configured theme (dark or light) and centers the content for a focused, distraction-free experience.
+It supports both dark and light themes and centers the content for a focused, distraction-free experience.

 The background features a subtle gradient, and the overall layout is intentionally minimal.
 There are no sidebars, navigation menus, or competing elements — just your headline, description, and the path to getting started.